Senior Program Officer

 Camille also has experience supporting community-led public health initiatives.
 As Project Facilitator for the Chandler Park Health Neighborhood Strategy, she managed the planning process for a multi-sector project that aimed to turn Detroit’s second largest city park into a public health hub for low-income residents living in the surrounding community.

-Camille graduated from the University of Michigan in 2012 with a Bachelor of Arts in Political Science and History.
+Camille graduated from the University of Michigan with a Bachelor of Arts in Political Science and History.